Church Website Audience

 Since the questions church members ask are so different from those asked by other visitors, it is almost impossible to write one page which is interesting to both sets of visitors.
 Either you end up giving church members information they already know, in which case they won't bother looking at the website very much, or you confuse potential church visitors.

-We strongly recommend that all church websites have a page called ‘Visitors' high up on the main menu.
+We strongly recommend that all church websites have a page called 'Visitors' or 'New Here' high up on the main menu.
 Within this page you should outline in plain English a few facts about the church and what a visitor can expect.
-Potential visitors to a church can be simply put off by not knowing what to expect at a church service – a visitor's page gives them the information they need to be confident enough to come.
+Potential visitors to a church can be simply put off by not knowing what to expect at a church service - a visitor's page gives them the information they need to be confident enough to come.
 See further information on the Plan Your Church Website page.

-In addition to a visitors page you should try and avoid using ‘in-house' language, if for certain reasons you have to use a word such as ‘liturgy' or ‘Eucharist' then an asterisk with an explanation will really help – but where possible avoid cliquey words.
+In addition to a visitors page you should try to avoid using in-house language, if for certain reasons you have to use a word such as 'liturgy' or 'Eucharist' then an asterisk with an explanation will really help - but where possible avoid cliquey words.
 If necessary have different pages for different audiences.
-For example, to tell people about the Sunday services create one page containing the basic information which an enquirer might need to know (e.g. service times, crèche etc.), and then provide a link to a second page which contains detailed information for church members (e.g. who is preaching, crèche rota etc.).
+For example, to tell people about the Sunday services create one page containing the basic information which an enquirer might need to know (e.g. service times, crèche etc.), then provide a link to a second page with detailed information for church members (e.g. who is preaching, crèche rota etc.).
 Alternatively, place more in-depth information towards the bottom of the page so new visitors do not have to wade through too much material to read the key points.
 If this is done throughout the site then you will achieve your aim of providing a website which is welcoming and informative for both your casual visitors and your church members.

 An additional audience